Noémi Speiser is the author of two classic braiding references:

-Some of the more abstract sections on braid theory and structure in OEPB can be a little overwhelming.
+Some of the more abstract sections on braid theory and structure in OEPB can be a little off-putting.
 But the braiding instructions themselves start from the most basic, beginning level.
-They are written succinctly, but simply and clearly.
-They are sparsely illustrated with very clear black and white line drawings.
+They are written succinctly and clearly, and illustrated with very clear black and white line drawings.

-OEPB is also a textile mystery-adventure story – a saga of how Speiser noticed both the old braids, as well as the obscure manuscripts that turned out to be describing them, in separate museums and private collections, and managed to put them together – deciphering the manuscripts, and figuring out the braid structures they described.
-This was no easy task!
+OEPB is also a textile mystery-story – a saga of how Speiser noticed both the old braids, as well as the obscure manuscripts that turned out to be describing them, in separate museums and private collections, and managed to put them together – deciphering the manuscripts, and figuring out the braid structures they described.
+This wasn’t easy!
 The 17th C. loop braiding manuscripts were the first ones she came across, and they were written with almost impenetrable terminology, and with most of the necessary background information completely omitted – apparently considered obvious by the writers.

 The 15th C. loop braiding manuscripts, which Speiser investigated later, were much easier to understand, and confirmed most of her earlier interpretations.

 Most of OEPB – instructions, historical info etc – is very readable, and even funny at times.
-Speiser is very open about her frustration and delight over those 15th and 17th C braiders and their variously ultra-clear and ultra-opaque notes.
 OEPB has a much more personal voice than The Manual of Braiding.
-That is understandable – the Manual is like an encyclopedia in how much it covers, so it’s unavoidably drier and more concise.
+(The Manual is like a set of encyclopedias on braiding condensed into one book, so it’s understandably drier and more concise.)

-It’s true that some sections of OEPB are very abstract and theoretical – if they seem over-the-top, just skip them and go back to them later.
+If the more abstract and technical sections of OEPB seem over-the-top, just skip them and go back to them later.
 This book has plenty for anybody who’s really interested in loop braiding, and it will keep having plenty.
 There’s always more to find out from it.